-Sumatra Dropdown content in Western Indonesia Dropdown content is the sixth largest island in the world.
-While it doesn’t have the temples and beaches of Bali or Java, what the region lacks in historic sights, it more than makes up for in awesome scenery and thrilling adventure experiences.
-Home to Batak ethnic groups – the term used by Malay settlers to describe non-Muslims in Sumatra – the area is steeped in tradition and fascinating culture.
-Here are a few reasons why you should visit the north of this gorgeous island.
+North Sumatra in Western Indonesia is the sixth largest island in the world.
+While it doesn’t have the temples of Bali or Java, what this Indonesian island lacks in historic sites it more than makes up for.
+North Sumatra is an island of awesome scenery and thrilling adventure experiences.
+The area is steeped in tradition and fascinating culture.
+Here are a few reasons why you should visit North Sumatra.

-The tropical rainforests of the Gunung Lesuer National Park surrounding Bukit Lawang Dropdown content (a small village two hours north west of Sumatra's capital Medan) are one of the few places where you get to see our red-haired cousins in the wild.
+The tropical rainforests of the Gunung Lesuer National Park surrounding Bukit Lawang (a small village two hours northwest of Sumatra's capital Medan) are one of the few places where you get to see our red-haired cousins in the wild.

 At over 1145 square kilometres with a depth of approximately 500 metres, Toba is the largest lake in Southeast Asia.
 It’s so enormous that it even has an island the size of Singapore at its centre.
 This is a place to relax and enjoy pristine scenery whilst exploring the traditional Batak villages on Samosir Island.